belalbabar/Loan-Defaulter-Analysis-/README.md

 4. Execute the EDA and modeling scripts
 5. Visualize the results and feature importance plots

----

-**Note:** This project focuses on **analysis and understanding patterns** rather than deploying a production-level predictive model.

 Do you want me to do that?